astropy/astropy/docs/units/equivalencies.rst

 Photometric Zero Point Equivalency
 ----------------------------------

-This equivalency provides a way to move between photometric systems (i.e., those defined relative to a particular zero-point flux) and absolute fluxes.
+The :func:`~astropy.units.zero_point_flux` equivalency provides a way to move between photometric systems (i.e., those defined relative to a particular zero-point flux) and absolute fluxes.
 This is most useful in conjunction with support for :ref:`logarithmic_units`.

 Example
 ^^^^^^^